software-students-fall2024/3-python-package-scooby-gang/README.md

 Here’s a brief description of each function and how to use it:

 quoteGetter(fortuneAmount): Retrieves and prints a specified number of random good or bad fortunes.
-Returns a list of generated fortunes. customFortuneCookie(userQuote): Prints a fortune cookie image with a custom fortune message passed as userQuote. addQuote(userQuote, quoteType): Adds a custom fortune to either the good or bad fortune file.
-Specify quoteType as 'g' for good and 'b' for bad. fortuneCookie(): Prints a blank fortune cookie image. randomFortuneCookie(fortuneAmount): Prints a specified number of random fortunes from both good and bad files. cookieScript(fortuneCustom): Simulates a process of creating or purchasing fortunes.
-Use 'c' for custom fortune and 'p' for purchasing multiple fortunes.
+Returns a list of generated fortunes.<br>
+customFortuneCookie(userQuote): Prints a fortune cookie image with a custom fortune message passed as userQuote.<br>
+addQuote(userQuote, quoteType): Adds a custom fortune to either the good or bad fortune file.
+Specify quoteType as 'g' for good and 'b' for bad.<br>
+fortuneCookie(): Prints a blank fortune cookie image.<br>
+randomFortuneCookie(fortuneAmount): Prints a specified number of random fortunes from both good and bad files.<br>
+cookieScript(fortuneCustom): Simulates a process of creating or purchasing fortunes.
+Use 'c' for custom fortune and 'p' for purchasing multiple fortunes.<br>

 ## Contributing
 We welcome contributions!
 Here’s how you can help: